BrianSandiford/ansible-aws-ec2/README.md

 ## Create the instance

-Set vpc_subnet_id: in playbook.yml to default aws subnet Increment  id: in playbook.yml by one
+Set vpc_subnet_id: in playbook.yml to default aws subnet

+Increment  id: in playbook.yml by one currently set to web-app_32

 ```
 ansible-playbook playbook.yml --ask-vault-pass --tags create_ec2
 ```